 - Operating Fraudulent Exchanges and Investment Funds.
 Some seemingly legitimate companies dealing in Bitcoin are actually fronts for financial crimes.
 For instance, a boutique “Bitcoin investment fund” called Bitcoin Savings & Trust made a name for itself in the early 2010s by providing outsize returns to early investors.
 However, Bitcoin Savings & Trust was actually a run-of-the-mill Ponzi scheme.
-When it went belly-up, it wiped out about $4.5 million (at then-current exchange rates) in investor value.
+When it went belly-up, it wiped out about $4.5 million in investor value.

 Strategies for Reducing Security Risks

-The cybersecurity industry is locked in a constant arms race with hackers and other cyber-criminals, whose sophistication and operational scope increase by the week.
+The cybersecurity industry is locked in a constant arms race with hackers and other cybercriminals, whose sophistication and operational scope increase by the week.
 In this environment, there’s no such thing as a complete guarantee of security — particularly when money is involved.

 However, prudent Bitcoin users employ these common-sense strategies to reduce their exposure to theft and general security breaches:

 - Securing Private Keys.
 Savvy Bitcoin users store copies of their private keys offline, either in physical storage media or even on paper printouts, rather than in online locations that can easily be accessed by hackers.
-Since you have to provide your private key during a Bitcoin transaction, storing your key offline isn’t completely foolproof — but it’s preferable to leaving it in a static online location all the time.
+Because you have to provide your private key during a Bitcoin transaction, storing your key offline isn’t completely foolproof — but it’s preferable to leaving it in a static online location all the time.